ivardesign/960-fixed-width-template/README.md

   ### Design, Color Palette/Style Guide:

-  Color choices are a common task (not required for this exer- cise but not prohibited).
+  Color choices are a common task (not required for this exercise but not prohibited).
 When choosing a color pallette be sure to work toward good accessibility (eg.: contrast ratios), your site purpose and mood, your target audience and the voice of the content.

   Consistentcy in the style of links, buttons and form elements, font choices, headings and font proportions are important for